apache/airflow/CONTRIBUTING.rst

 - reporting bug
 - suggesting new features and Road Map items
 - submitting Pull Requests (PRs) for bug fixes and new features.
-- attending Airflow meets-up events near you:
+- speaking at Airflow meets-up events near you:

   - search for Airflow `Meetup <https://www.meetup.com/>`_

-- helping to answer questions on gitter, the dev email list, PRs, and Jiras.
+- helping to answer questions on Slack, engage in discussions on GitHub, reviewing GitHub issues and PRs.

-Best Ways of Engaging Yourself in the Community
+Best Ways of Engaging in the Community
 -----------------------------------------------

 There are several ways for members to connect meaningfully in the community.
 These include:

-- Sending an email to: `<dev@airflow.incubator.apache.org>`_
+- Subscribe to: `<dev@airflow.incubator.apache.org>`_

-  - This is the best way to get a Committer to answer a question.
+  - This mailing list is where Airflow development projects are discussed as well as voting for AIPs or Airflow releases.

+  - Troubleshooting questions related to Airflow can asked on Slack or StackOverflow.

-- Open a JIRA ticket when you discover a bug and propose a PR with a fix.
+- Open a GitHub issue when you discover a bug and propose a PR with a fix.

   - This is the only way to get PRs approved or to report bugs.